 It can also work well by putting coffee grounds straight into the bin and is one of the great reasons for putting coffee grounds into the compost, the worst of the smells get absorbed by the coffee beans leaving you with a fresher garbage can.

-Finally, they make a great exfoliant and it’s really easy, you can apply them directly with some water to your face and body or mix it with some coconut oil to make it a more delicate scrub.
+Finally, they make a great exfoliant and it’s really easy, you can apply them directly with some water to your face and body or mix it with some coconut oil to make it a more delicate coffee scrub.
+A great little DIY project

 But, you can even use them as a lip scrub if you mix them with some honey.
 Just scrub it on to remove any dead skin and smooth out your lips then apply a little lip balm to stop them drying out further.